 After lunch, we visit Royal Palace & Silver Pagoda was built by King Norodom in 1866 inside its gleaming yellow walls are most conspicuous feature and impressive colorful Khmer style halls for the Royal Family, then visit silver pagoda, located in the compound of the Royal Palace.
 Inside it floor is constructed of 5000 silver tiles.
 Continue your visiting to Wat Phnom that is a hill in town set on top of a tree covered knoll 27m high.
-You will take through the silent beauty of the Mekong River for a private sunset at in front of the Royal Palace.
+You will take a boat trip through the silent beauty of the Mekong River for sunset in front of the Royal Palace.

 Stay overnight in Phnom Penh.